LucasSwinehart/WavetoolScripts/README.md

 # Wavetool Remote Solo Control

-This project allows automated remote control of Wavetool (monitoring software for wireless microphones) by programmatically selecting and soloing beltpacks based on pre-scanned screen coordinates.\
-It is built in AppleScript for macOS automation and integrates with Companion (Bitfocus) or other show control systems.
+This project allows automated remote control of [Wavetool](https://wavetool.fi/) by programmatically selecting and soloing channels based on pre-scanned screen coordinates.
+It is built in AppleScript for macOS automation and can be integrated with Companion (Bitfocus), Qlab, etc.

 ## Features/Goals

-- **Solo beltpack channels** remotely by name
+- Solo beltpack channels remotely by name (argument based)
-- **Automatic window bounds detection** (position and size)
+- Automatic window bounds detection
-- **Auto-rescan if Wavetool window changes** (resize/move)
+- Auto-rescan if Wavetool window changes (resize/move)
-- **Hands-free operation during shows** — fully self-healing
-- **Silent background scanning** with no operator interruption
-- **Production-ready** for theatrical, live event, and broadcast use

 ## How It Works